birtwistlelab/SPARCED/input_files/README.md

 ## Excel

-This model originally had `.xlsx` file inputs, but was switched to `.txt` files for the sake of efficiency.
-If you have an excel file formatted to have the same number of columns as its associated `.txt` file in this folder, it can be converted using either Excel's built in save mechanisms or `excelToTSV.py`, which is in this folder
+If you have an excel file formatted to have the same number of columns as its associated `.txt` file in this folder, it can be converted using `excelToTSV.py` provided here.